Restricted Stock

 Taxation of Restricted Stock

-During the vesting period, the employee is responsible for paying income tax on the entire stock value.
 In addition, when the stock is sold, any increase in value is also subject to capital gains tax, which the employee pays.

 RSUs have no monetary value until they vest, but they give employees a stake in the company.
-The RSUs are given a fair market value (FMV) when they grant.
+When they are granted, the RSUs are given a fair market value (FMV).
 Once vested, they are treated as income, and a percentage of the shares is deducted to cover income taxes.
+The remaining shares are subsequently given to the employee, who can sell them.

 Valuation of Restricted Stock

-Typically, RS is included in a company's equity valuation by considering RSA as issued and outstanding shares.
+Typically, RS is included in a company's equity valuation by considering RSA as issued and outstanding shares

 The market valuation of a firm with outstanding unregistered shares may be overestimated since this technique does not consider that unregistered shares have a lower value than unrestricted stock owing to the vesting rules associated with it.